Inevitable Disclosure Doctrine: Everything You Need to Know

 Although this decision has been criticized, some states have used it as a foundation for their own use of the inevitable disclosure doctrine.
 In most cases when it is used, however, it is narrowly applied.

 If you need help with the inevitable disclosure doctrine, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.